graphql/graphql.github.io/src/content/faq/General.md

 * Create a representation of your data that feels familiar and natural ([a graph](/learn/thinking-in-graphs/#it-s-graphs-all-the-way-down)).
 * Ensure that all of your data is [statically typed](/learn/schema/) and these types inform [what queries the schema supports](/learn/introspection/).
 * [Reduce the need for breaking changes](/learn/best-practices/#versioning), but utilize a [built-in mechanism for deprecations](https://spec.graphql.org/draft/#sec-Deprecation) when you need to.
-* Access to a [powerful tooling ecosystem](/code/#tools) with GUIs, editor integrations, code generation, linting, analytics, and more.
+* Access to a [powerful tooling ecosystem](/code/#generic-tools) with GUIs, editor integrations, code generation, linting, analytics, and more.

 [Our homepage](/) outlines even more reasons to use GraphQL.

 You can try out GraphQL without rewriting your entire application.
-For example, starting with a single HTTP request that wraps an existing REST call.
+For instance, starting with a single HTTP request that wraps an existing REST call.
 Your [GraphQL schema](/learn/thinking-in-graphs/#shared-language) and [business domain model](/learn/thinking-in-graphs/#business-logic-layer) can expand gradually.
 We recommend focusing on one use case at first and only building the part of the schema needed for that.

 ## Is GraphQL a database language like SQL?